Manishearth/manishearth.github.io/source/drafts/fraud.md

 > <small>Basically, you’re either dealing with Mossad or not-Mossad.
 If your adversary is not-Mossad, then you’ll probably be fine if you pick a good password and don’t respond to emails from `ChEaPestPAiNPi11s@virus-basket.biz.ru`.
 If your adversary is the Mossad, YOU’RE GONNA DIE AND THERE’S NOTHING THAT YOU CAN DO ABOUT IT.
 The Mossad is not intimidated by the fact that you employ `https://`.
 If the Mossad wants your data, they’re going to use a drone to replace your cellphone with a piece of uranium that’s shaped like a cellphone, and when you die of tumors filled with tumors, they’re going to hold a press conference and say “It wasn’t us” as they wear t-shirts that say “IT WAS DEFINITELY US,” and then they’re going to buy all of your stuff at your estate sale so that they can directly look at the photos of your vacation instead of reading your insipid emails about them.</small>

 Mickens is talking about state actors which are a whole other level.
 But the core idea is the same: adversary capability is bimodal, clustered at "untargeted × cheap" and "targeted × expensive".
-And running targeted attacks *at scale* just doesn't work easily.
+And running targeted attacks *at scale* just doesn't work.

 Correction, adversary capability *was* bimodal.
 LLMs fill the middle of the distribution.
 They're pretty cheap: [A 2024 paper][heiding] found that LLMs tasked with spearphishing cost around 4¢ per email.
 The interview scam laid out above is more involved and more expensive, but likely still worth it, and 2026 LLMs are leaps and bounds better.

 Chillingly, _this scales_: one can be running thousands of these scams at once!
-One could probably even have LLMs research individuals and serve them up with bespoke scams designed for that individual's dossier.
+A scammer could probably even have LLMs research individuals and serve them up with bespoke scams designed for that individual's dossier.

 We are now in a world where scams can be run in a `for` loop.